Serviceportal–Baden-Württemberg

 Nachfolgend finden Sie die Verfahrensbeschreibungen der Angebote des Serviceportals BW.

-The construction and operation of an installation listed in Annex 1 of the Fourth Ordinance on the Implementation of the Federal Immission Control Act (Ordinance on Installations Requiring Authorisation - 4th BImSchV) requires an immission control permit from the competent authority.
+The construction, operation and significant modification of an installation listed in Annex 1 of the Fourth Ordinance on the Implementation of the Federal Immission Control Act (Ordinance on Installations Subject to Authorisation - 4th BImSchV) require an immission control permit from the competent authority.
+All environmental impacts of the plant must be considered and assessed in the authorisation procedure.

-On application, it is also possible to issue such a licence in stages.
-With a partial licence, you can begin with the construction and operation of the approved project section.
-In individual cases, a partial permit can help to speed up the realisation of a project.
+Upon application, it is also possible to issue such a permit in stages or in stages by means of several partial permits.
+With a partial licence, you can already begin with the construction and operation of the approved project section.
+In individual cases, a partial permit can therefore help to speed up the realisation of a project.

 The responsibilities in the area of immission control are regulated in the Immission Control Competence Ordinance of the state of Baden-Württemberg.